 What Is the Point of a Dry Shake?

 The point of a dry shake is to emulsify the ingredients in a cocktail, resulting in a smoother and frothier texture.
 A dry shake is performed without ice, meaning the ingredients are not diluted during the cocktail shaking process.

 What Is a Dry Shake vs a Reverse Dry Shake?

 The main difference between a dry shake and a reverse dry shake is the order in which the ingredients are shaken, with the reverse dry shake starting with ice and the dry shake starting without ice.

 A dry shake is a bartending technique where the ingredients for a cocktail are shaken without ice to emulsify and froth the ingredients.
 This technique creates a creamy or frothy texture in cocktails, such as eggnogs or creamy fruit drinks.

-A reverse dry shake is a variation of the dry shake, where the ingredients are first shaken with ice, then strained into a shaker without ice, and re-shaken vigorously to create a frothy texture.
+A reverse dry shake is a variation of the dry and wet shake below, where the ingredients are first shaken with ice, then strained into a shaker without ice, and re-shaken vigorously to create a frothy texture.
 This technique is used to create a smooth and creamy texture in cocktails, and the order in which the ingredients are shaken is reversed from the traditional method of shaking with ice first.

 Some cocktails that are commonly made using a dry shake or a reverse dry shake include: